EGI-Federation/datahub-documentation/source/providers.rst

 .. image:: _static/datahub-transparent-data-access.png

-* Clients uses one ore more providers to access data
+* Clients use one ore more providers to access data
 * Data can be accessed over multiple protocols

 Federation of service providers